peppelorum/rubberband-qt-example/README.md

 speed dynamically.

-This is actually a very, very cut-down version of code used in the Rubber Band Audio application (https://rubberbandaudio.com/).
+This is actually a very, very cut-down version of code used in the Rubber Band Audio application, https://rubberbandaudio.com/ .

 To build: